 The SARS-CoV-2 virus mutates fast.
-That’s a concern because these more transmissible variants of SARS-CoV-2 are now present in the U.S., U.K. and South Africa and other countries, and many people are wondering whether the current vaccines will protect the recipients from the virus.
-Furthermore, many question whether we will we be able to keep ahead of future variants of SARS-CoV-2, which will certainly arise.
+That’s a concern because these more transmissible variants of SARS-CoV-2 are now present in the U.S., U.K., South Africa, and other countries, and many people are wondering whether the current vaccines will protect the recipients from the virus.
+Furthermore, many question whether we will be able to keep ahead of future variants of SARS-CoV-2, which will certainly arise.

 RNA viruses evolve quickly

 The genetic material of all viruses is encoded in either DNA or RNA; one interesting feature of RNA viruses is that they change much more rapidly than DNA viruses.
 Every time they make a copy of their genes they make one or a few mistakes.
 This is expected to occur many times within the body of an individual who is infected with COVID-19.

 One might think that making a mistake in your genetic information is bad – after all, that’s the basis for genetic diseases in humans.
 For an RNA virus, a single change in its genome may render it “dead.”
 That’s not too bad if inside an infected human cell you’re making thousands of copies and a few are no longer useful.

 However, some genomes may pick up a change that is beneficial for the survival of the virus: Maybe the change allows the virus to evade an antibody – a protein that the immune system produces to catch viruses – or an antiviral drug.
 Another beneficial change may allow the virus to infect a different type of cell or even a different species of animal.
 This is likely the pathway that allowed SARS-CoV-2 to move from bats into humans.